colorlessenergy/colorlessenergy.github.io/_projects/lastpad.md

 ### difficulties of displaying HTML with React

 React by default escapes and sanitizes anything that comes from a variable before it is put into JSX to protect from XSS attack.
-This created a problem for me because when a note was created it will be saved as HTML and when rendered into the page the literal tags will be shown instead of just the content.
+This created a problem because when a note was created it will be saved as HTML and when rendered into the page the literal tags will be shown instead of just the content.

 To fix this issue I used the library [react-render-html](https://www.npmjs.com/package/react-render-html).
 It takes in a string and creates React Elements.